kigawas/blog/content/posts/why-state-containers.md

 ### Conclusion

 Programming is about the art to control complexity.
 State containers not just separate the state and the logic but force you to think in an event-based and functional way, which is a ubiquitous pattern among many modern programming languages and frameworks.

-The code above can be found at [repl.it](https://repl.it/talk/share/Why-state-container-blog-code/80447).